Cadet Officer Program

 In order to be eligible to apply for the program and to graduate from the Police Academy you must:

-- Be or become a U.S. citizen prior to graduating from the Police Academy.
+- Be or become a U.S. citizen prior to graduating from the Police Academy

-- Be at least 21 years old the year you would graduate from the Police Academy.
+- Be at least 21 years old the year you would graduate from the Police Academy

 - Be a full-time student in good academic standing.
 You must maintain full-time student status and have above a 2.5 G.P.A. while in the program.

-- Have no felony or serious misdemeanor convictions.
+- Have no felony or serious misdemeanor convictions

-- Possess a valid automobile operator's license.
+- Possess a valid automobile operator’s license

-- Pass a battery of physical and psychological tests.
+- Pass a battery of physical and psychological tests

-- Pass an intensive background investigation.
+- Pass an intensive background investigation

-- Have no major sensory impediments.
+- Have no major sensory impediments

-After successful completion of the cadet year and during the first and second summer sessions, cadets are eligible to attend the IU Police Academy.
-Upon graduation from the IU Police Academy, the cadets are commissioned as Officers will full police authority.
-They then return to their campuses to continue part-time work as a police officer 12-20 hours a week, until they graduate from IU.
+After graduation from the IU Police Academy, the cadets are commissioned as officers will full police authority.
+They then return to their campuses to continue part-time work as a police officer for 12-20 hours a week until they graduate from IU.
 Hourly wages are paid for formal training and for position duties during the year.

 Questions?
 Reach out to us.